Online Bachelor’s Degree in SociologyOnline Bachelor’s Degree in SociologyOnline Bachelor’s Degree in Sociology

 Master of Arts in Strategic Communication and Leadership, with a highly customizable curriculum and opportunities to pursue valuable industry certifications.

-Leap Ahead with Early Access
+Leap ahead with Early Access

 With Early Access, you can earn up to 12 credits that count toward your master’s degree and your bachelor’s degree at the same time.
 Credits you earn through Early Access are charged at the undergraduate tuition rate, meaning you can save time and money on your graduate education.

 To qualify for Early Access, you must be a current Maryville undergraduate student and have completed at least 75 credit hours with a GPA of 3.25 or better.
-If you qualify and have not yet completed your elective requirements, we invite you to contact your academic advisor to explore Early Access and learn more about our exciting online graduate programs in cybersecurity, data science, and more.
+If you qualify and have not yet completed your elective requirements, we invite you to contact your academic advisor to explore Early Access and learn more about our exciting online graduate programs in cybersecurity, data science and more.

-• Completing your online bachelor’s in sociology degree can help you build a better understanding of the complex social systems that shape our lives — and prepare you to create positive change for communities large and small.
+• Completing your online bachelor’s degree in sociology can help you build a better understanding of the complex social systems that shape our lives — and prepare you to create positive change for communities large and small.

-Popular careers for Maryville sociology graduates include community service manager, family support worker, social researcher, substance abuse counselor, and probation officer.
+Popular careers for Maryville sociology graduates include community service manager, family support worker, social researcher, substance abuse counselor and probation officer.

 Find out more about Bachelor of Arts in Sociology careers.